Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Introduction

 \section{Introduction}

-Policy learning is crucial in many areas such as healthcare \cite{Feuerriegel.2024}, education \cite{Chan.2023}, and public policy \cite{Ladi.2020}.
+Policy learning is crucial in many areas such as healthcare \citep{Feuerriegel.2024,Kraus.2023}, education \citep{Chan.2023}, and public policy \citep{Ladi.2020}.
 However, collecting data through randomized experiments is often either infeasible or unethical.
 Instead, methods are needed that use observational data to inform decision-making.
-Here, we focus on \emph{off-policy learning} to optimize decision policies from observational data \cite{Athey.2021}.
+Here, we focus on \emph{off-policy learning} to optimize decision policies from observational data \citep{Athey.2021}.

-However, the reliability of standard off-policy learning is compromised when \emph{unobserved confounding} is present \cite{Kallus.2019}.
-Unobserved confounding arises when factors affect both treatment choices and outcomes but are not recorded \cite{Pearl.2009}.
-For example, the race of a patient may -- unfortunately -- affect the access to treatments \cite{Obermeyer.2019}, yet race is typically not recorded in patient records.
-Hence, standard off-policy learning that relies on the assumption of no unobserved confounding will lead to \emph{biased} estimates and may even generate policies that are \emph{harmful}.
+The reliability of standard off-policy learning is compromised when \emph{unobserved confounding} is present \citep{Kallus.2019}.
+Unobserved confounding arises when factors affect both treatment choices and outcomes but are not recorded \citep{Pearl.2009}.
+For example, the race of a patient may -- unfortunately -- affect the access to treatments \citep{Obermeyer.2019}, yet race is typically not recorded in patient records.
+Hence, standard off-policy learning that relies on the assumption of no unobserved confounding will lead to \emph{biased} estimates and may even generate \emph{harmful} policies.

 As a remedy, \emph{confounding-robust policy learning} aims to find the optimal policy under worst-case unobserved confounding.
-This is typically achieved using the marginal sensitivity model (MSM) \cite{Tan.2006}, a framework from causal sensitivity analysis that bounds the effect of unobserved confounding.
-However, the existing method for confounding-robust policy learning under the MSM (see \citet{Kallus.2018c} for the conference paper and \citet{Kallus.2021d} for the journal version) has notable shortcomings.
+This is typically achieved using the marginal sensitivity model (MSM) \citep{Tan.2006}, a framework from causal sensitivity analysis that bounds the effect of unobserved confounding.
+However, the existing method for confounding-robust policy learning under the MSM (see \citep{Kallus.2018c} for the conference paper and \citep{Kallus.2021d} for the journal version) has notable shortcomings.
 First, it must numerically optimize the worst-case effect on the regret function due to unobserved confounding.
 Such minimax optimization is based on inverse propensity weighted outcomes and hence unstable.
-Second, this method is statistically suboptimal: it lacks the property of statistical efficiency and thus suffers from suboptimal variance properties.
+Second, this method is statistically suboptimal: it lacks the property of semi-parametric efficiency and thus suffers from suboptimal variance properties.